Mi-aro-101/SImplexe/README.md

 #Simplexe
-This is a simple beginner siplexe I did.
+This is a simple beginner simplexe I did.
 NB : Open with netbeans